Philip Hindes

-Philip Hindes MBE (born 22 September 1992) is a British track cyclist, specialising in sprints.
+Philip Hindes MBE (born 22 September 1992) is a British former track cyclist, specialising in sprints.
 He holds dual nationality, having been born in Germany to a British father.
 Having initially competed for Germany at a junior level, in 2010 he switched to the British Cycling programme.
 At the 2012 Summer Olympics he won the gold medal in the Men's team sprint, and again at the 2016 Summer Olympics he won the gold medal in the Men's team sprint.

 Early life

 Hindes was born in Krefeld, Germany.
 His father served with the British Army in Germany where he met Hindes' German mother.
 He attended Heinrich Heine Gymnasium, a specialist sports school in Kaiserslautern, where he was coached by Frank Zeigler.
 Hindes represented his region, North Rhine-Westphalia in rowing, following his brother into the sport.

 Career

 Hindes began cycling in 2008 at the age of 15 in road racing events but switched to sprinting after two seasons.
 He represented Germany at the Junior World Track Championships in 2010, placing third in the team sprint and fourth in the individual sprint.
 Later that year Hindes moved to the United Kingdom and joined British Cycling's Olympic Academy Programme.
 He received clearance to ride for Great Britain after the International Olympic Committee (IOC) executive board waived the regulation that would have required him to wait three years before changing his national allegiance on account of his dual nationality.

 In 2011 Hindes competed with Dave Daniell and Peter Mitchell in the men's team sprint at the Track Cycling World Cup in Beijing, finishing in sixth position.

 Hindes is coached by Jan van Eijden and Iain Dyer.

 Hindes was chosen to represent Great Britain at the 2012 UCI Track Cycling World Championships in Melbourne, Australia as part of the squad for the men's team sprint alongside Chris Hoy and Jason Kenny.
 Hindes replaced Ross Edgar in the team, after Edgar elected to focus on gym and road training.
 The trio were due to race in the bronze medal final but were relegated for an infringement in their qualifying heat.